-Upon successful completion of the Dance Associate in Arts degree, the student demonstrates skills, knowledge, and training for entry-level career placement and/or advanced degree transfer in dance performance and choreography.
-A rigorous, disciplined, and innovative two-year curriculum in dance performance is complimented by integrated studies in choreography, dance production, dance history, anthropology and theory, as well as an appreciation for the art of dance.
-Exploring diverse styles such as modern, classical, jazz, and world dance, the dance program seeks to unlock intuitive potential for kinesthetic artistic expression, and combine it with a powerful, yet flexible set of dance/movement techniques and skills.
-Additionally, the dance training will contribute to the student's development of people management skills, collaboration strategies, and artistic aesthetic.
-For any transfer students, academic advising is recommended for selection of courses for specific campuses.
+Upon successful completion of the Dance Associate in Arts degree, the student demonstrates skills, knowledge, and training in dance performance and choreography that fosters artistic creativity within the discipline.
+The rigorous, disciplined, and innovative two-year curriculum is complimented by integrated studies in choreography, dance production, dance history, anthropology and theory, as well as an appreciation for the art of dance.
+Exploring diverse styles such as modern, classical, jazz, and world dance, the program unlocks intuitive potential for kinesthetic artistic expression, and combines it with a powerful and flexible set of dance/movement techniques and skills that can be shared with others.
+Additionally, the program contributes to the student's development of people management skills, collaboration strategies, and artistic aesthetic needed in continuing to develop dance potential in others.
+For any transfer students, academic advising is recommended for selection of courses for specific campuses

 Program Learning Outcomes

 Students are advised to double-count courses in the major or area of emphasis to also satisfy general education when possible.
 Course subject credit will be awarded in satisfaction of both major/area of emphasis and lower division general education requirements, but the units will only be counted once in computing the total number of units for the degree.